If you want to find out about legal information on fishing in the UK please visit the UK Government's website.

 With beautiful rivers, lakes, and an entire coastline to explore, Northumberland is a hotbed for angling options.
 Thanks to a highly successful hatchery program, Tyne salmon stocks have boomed in the last 15 years and the river now competes with some of the best that even Scotland has to offer.
 Generally regarded as the best salmon river in England, the North Tyne also produces very large Salmon.
 With the average size most seasons being in double figures, 20lb fish are relatively common, with salmon in the 30 to 40lb range a distinct possibility.

-Below is a list of pubs and inns that are near fishing spots.
+Below are a list of pubs and inns that are great to base yourself for a fishing break.

 (Photo: ©VisitEngland/Heart of Devon)